 Harris County Hospital District Foundation

 The Harris County Hospital District Foundation raises funds and public support for Harris Health System programs and services.
 The Show's funding supports the Shattered Dreams program, which dramatizes alcohol-related car accidents to help educate high school students on the deadly consequences of driving under the influence.
+This year the foundation will add a new segment to the program covering the topic of distracted driving with a focus on the dangers of texting while driving.

 The Hobby Center Foundation